Introduction

 Mandatory Reference Checking Scheme (MRC): For banks regulated by the HKMA, the MRC Scheme imposes specific obligations for obtaining references from previous HKMA-regulated employers for certain senior management and key personnel roles, particularly concerning conduct and disciplinary matters.

-Financial regulatory checks for employees are not merely a procedural step in Hong Kong’s financial sector; they are a fundamental pillar in building and maintaining trust, ensuring compliance, and safeguarding the integrity of the entire system.
+Financial regulatory checks in Hong Kong are not merely a procedural step in this industry; they serve as a fundamental pillar in building trust, ensuring compliance, and safeguarding the integrity of the entire system.
 By diligently scrutinizing the regulatory history and past conduct of individuals in key roles, financial institutions can mitigate risks, protect their clients, and contribute to the continued stability and reputation of Hong Kong as a leading global financial hub.
 These checks, conducted ethically and in adherence to local laws, are an indispensable element of responsible hiring and ongoing employment practices within this vital industry.